syncfusion-content/windowsforms-docs/WindowsForms/NumericUpDown/NumericUpDownExt-Events.md

 ---
 layout: post
-title: NumericUpDownExt Events in Windows Forms NumericUpDown control | Syncfusion
+title: NumericUpDownExt Events in Windows Forms NumericUpDown | Syncfusion
 description: Learn about NumericUpDownExt Events support in Syncfusion Windows Forms NumericUpDown (NumericUpDownExt) control and more details.
 platform: WindowsForms
 control: EditorsPackage
 documentation: ug
 ---

-# NumericUpDownExt Events in Windows Forms NumericUpDown (NumericUpDownExt)
+# NumericUpDownExt Events in Windows Forms NumericUpDown

 The list of events and a detailed explanation about each of them is given in the following sections.